systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

 These sections of text are usually highlighted with backgrounds, borders,
     other accentuating styles, or icons to draw attention to information.
 > [!TIP]
-This is what I mean by an alert block.
+This is an example of an alert block.

 By convention, these are often created from "quote blocks", or [block quotations],